dimitri-nicolo/calico/networking/egress-gateway-aws.md

-For example, if your chosen VPC Subnets are `100.64.0.0/22` and `100.64.4.0/22`, you could create the following `IPReservation` resource, which covers both VPC Subnets (if you're not familiar with CIDR notation, replacing the `/22` of the origninal subnet with `/30` is a shorthand for "the first four IP addresses"):
+For example, if your chosen VPC Subnets are `100.64.0.0/22` and `100.64.4.0/22`, you could create the following `IPReservation` resource, which covers both VPC Subnets (if you're not familiar with CIDR notation, replacing the `/22` of the original subnet with `/30` is a shorthand for "the first four IP addresses"):

 ```yaml
 apiVersion: projectcalico.org/v3